sarahforzley/universal-docs/getting-started/docker.md

 ### Confirming Docker is installed correctly

-> _**NOTE:**_ Note: Apple M1 devices: At the time of writing there are some issues on Apple M1 devices and, some ARM64/ARMv8 devices.
+> __**NOTE:**__ Apple M1 devices: At the time of writing there are some issues on Apple M1 devices and, some ARM64/ARMv8 devices.
 Please review [this forum thread](https://forums.ironmansoftware.com/t/docker-image-not-working/8781/15) before proceeding.

 #### Docker